Why Multiculturalism Matters for Local and Global Youth Leadership

 Multiculturalism can exist everywhere, not just in the US

 Through our formal training, workshops and consultations with adults and youth from around the world, we have shown what a multicultural community means by debunking the myth of America as a single narrative.
-And we do this with the following guiding principles of youth leadership development:
+And we do this with the following five guiding principles of youth leadership development:

 - Accept each other for who we are